barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 A _variable_ is the data field containing the information used to define objects.They are accessible from any function in the class file.
 It is not constant and changes depending on the need.
 #polymorphism#
 Its the ability to process _objects_ diffrently depending on _data types or class_.
 This allows for creation of one function that can apply to all _subclasses_ of the _super class_.
+#Method overloading#
+It is the ability to use one method but overloading it by providing more than one version of the same method but with different outcomes(type or number of arguments passed) depending on the context hence each version having a different outcome.
+#Interface#
+It is a set of rules that allow the enforcment of certain properties on an object.
+This is  describing what an object can do without describing the exact action and hence each action is left for each particular class.